Orders

 May execute during volatility, leading to minor slippage.

-VDEX provides traders with a range of order types to match their preferred trading style.
-Whether you need instant execution, precision price control, or automated risk management, the platform offers the flexibility required for optimal trading.
+VDEX provides a range of order types designed to accommodate different trading strategies.
+Whether instant execution, precise price targeting, or automated risk management is required, the platform offers the flexibility needed for efficient trading.

 Last updated